Excel VBA ThisWorkbook

 Looks beautiful, isn’t it??

-Let me explain the code for you guys.
+Let me explain the code to you guys.

 First I have declared the variable as Workbook object.